Malizma333/linerider-userscript-mods/README.md

 [Video showing how to install mods](https://streamable.com/v4wzx)

+# Mods

-## Mods
+## Text/Images

-### Template Mod

-Has a basic example of how to write a mod for new Line Rider mod developers.
-The mod itself generates a rectangle.

-### Shape Mod

-Generates a regular polygon, based on a selected line as the radius and a given number of sides.

-### Text Mod (Warning: Non-user friendly, recommend using the svg mod linked [here](https://github.com/Conqu3red/linerider-userscript-mods/blob/master/mods/svg-mod.user.js))

-Generates text typed in a text box.
-Needs a font json file, which can be found in the font folder.

 ### Font Generator Mod

 Assists in creating a custom font out of line selections to be used in the text generator.
 Has different style options like spacing, line height, and Y-offsets.

-WARNING: Reloading the page resets the stored font data!
+***(Warning: Reloading the page resets the stored font data!)***

-### Spiral Mod
+### Geometrize Image Mod

-Generates some neat spiral-like patterns when given an offset and a length.
+Converts a [Geometrize Desktop](https://www.geometrize.co.uk/) json export into line rider.
+Only works with the desktop version, with the only shape set to lines.

 ### Image Mod

 Generates an image from any supported image file format.
-Includes clamping feature for limiting number of layersBe careful about rendering larger images as it may crash the site.
+Includes clamping feature for limiting number of layers.
+Be careful about rendering larger images as it may crash the site.

+### Text Mod

+Generates text typed in a text box.
+Needs a Line Rider font json file, which can be found in the font folder.

+***(Warning: This mod only accepts custom Line Rider fonts.
+For general font files, it is recommended to use the [SVG Mod](https://github.com/Conqu3red/linerider-userscript-mods/blob/master/mods/svg-mod.user.js)) instead.***

+## Generators

+### Graph Mod

+Generates a graph given a correctly formatted function of x.

 ### Maze Mod

 Generates a green-line maze given a width and height.
-Best paired with a WASD controller.
+Goes well with the WASD controller.

+### Shape Mod

+Generates a regular polygon, based on a selected line as the radius and a given number of sides.

+### Spiral Mod

+Generates some neat spiral-like patterns when given an offset and a length.

 ### Tree Mod

 Generates a recursive, randomized tree structure based on range of branches, size, and iterations.

-### Geometrize Image Mod

-Converts a Geometrize Desktop json export into line rider.
-Only works with Geometrize Desktop, with the only shape set to lines.
+## Other

-### Graph Mod
+### Animation Mod

-Generates a graph given a correctly formatted function of x.
+Adds a tool for quickly generating frame-based animations.
+Built off of the updated transform mod.

 ### Command Editor Mod

 Adds UI to certain console features.
 See in-depth readme explanation [here](https://github.com/Malizma333/line-rider-command-editor-userscript/tree/master#readme)

+### Hotkey Mod

+Mod that adds support for changing common hotkeys.

-### Animation Mod
+### Template Mod

-Adds a tool for quickly generating frame-based animations.
-Built off of the updated transform mod.
+Has a basic example of how to write a mod for new Line Rider mod developers.
+The mod itself generates a rectangle.